12 Types of Nonverbal Communication Definition and Examples

 Example of Nonverbal Communication

 For example, Rose types on a laptop while interacting with her senior Boss.
-Simultaneously, the Boss asks her when she wants to submit the company’s new business report.
+Simultaneously, the Boss asks her when she wants to submit the company's new business report.
 Rose raises two-finger focusing his eyes on the laptop.
 The Boss leaves the place saying all right.
 Rose intends to complete the business report at 2 PM, and the Boss completely understands the message.
-Raising two-finger is a nonverbal communication example that conveys the message in this context.
+Raising two fingers is a nonverbal communication example that conveys the message in this context.

 Similarly, the Boss shows a thumbs-up gesture when Rose says she has emailed the report before 2 PM.
-Here, thumbs-up conveys a good job message from Boss to Rose.
+Here, a thumbs-up conveys a good job message from Boss to Rose.
 There are thousands of nonverbal communication examples: eye contact, gesture, posture, silence, angry face, anxious mood, smiles, talking fast, and many more.

 Types of Nonverbal Communication